OmerAhmedKhan/BigDataPlatformCS-E4640/assignment-3-802062/reports/Assignment-2-Design.md

 # Design

-Over all architecture of this assignment module is as follows, please read below for proper understanding(Image is an overview of architecture):
+Over all architecture of this assignment module is as follows, please read below for proper understanding(Image is an overview of whole architecture):

+NOTE:
+This image is referenced in some question in which architecture extention was required how ever I design everything at once and then answer each question briefly.

 ![Design](Design.png "Design")